Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Back Focal Plane Detection in Optical Tweezer Systems

 \subsection{Imaging Single Particles}

-To understand the QPD response to a single point-like particle, we first have to calculate the interference pattern at the QPD, i.e. find the sum of the electric fields of the scattered and unscattered light at the QPD:
+To understand the QPD response to a single point-like particle, we first have to calculate the interference pattern at the QPD (see suppl. sec.
+S1), i.e. find the sum of the electric fields of the scattered and unscattered light at the QPD:

-where $E_{beam}$ is the electric field of the unscattered beam, $E_{scat}$ is the electric field of the light scattered by the particle, $*$ represents the complex conjugate, and $\epsilon_s$ and $c_s$ represent the permittivity and speed of light in the solution filling the sample (see Section S1 and S2 for details).
-For small particles, we can make the approximation that the field of the unscattered beam, $E_{beam}$, is equal to the field of the beam that doesn't encounter any particles in its path.
+where $E_{beam}$ is the electric field of the unscattered beam, $E_{scat}$ is the electric field of the light scattered by the particle, $*$ represents the complex conjugate, and $\epsilon_s$ and $c_s$ represent the permittivity and speed of light in the solution filling the sample.
+For small particles, we can make the approximation that the field of the unscattered beam, $E_{beam}$, is equal to the field of the beam that doesn't encounter any particles in its path (see suppl. sec.
+S2).
 Since we are interested in differential QPD signals generated by subtracting one side of the QPD from the other side of the QPD, any part of our beam that is axially symmetric around the optical axis will not contribute to the QPD signal.
 As we center our QPD on the laser beam at the start of each experiment, a beam that doesn't encounter any particles will not contribute to the $S_x$ or $S_y$ signals.
 Thus, it is sufficient to calculate the perturbation to the intensity:

 Note that we consider the $E_{scat}E_{scat}^*$ term negligible in the small particle limit, where the scattered electric field is much smaller than the electric field of the incoming beam.
-In order to compute the signals $S_x$ and $S_y$, we take the Rayleigh approximation and treat the scattering particle as a dipole (see Section S2).
+In order to compute the signals $S_x$ and $S_y$, we take the Rayleigh approximation and treat the scattering particle as a dipole (see suppl. sec.
+S2 and S3).
 A more refined treatment needed for larger particles of varied shapes requires a Mie scattering calculation, which can be performed using the T-Matrix method \citep{TMatrix_Waterman1965}.
 The application of the T-Matrix method to the optical tweezer detection path is described in \citep{OptTweezVolpe}.
 We calculate the interference patterns for a variety of particle sizes using code based on the ``OTS-the Optical Tweezers Software'', a part of \citep{OptTweezVolpe}.